derekh715/p2p-music-player/README.md

 ```

 Git will use the editor specified in `$EDITOR` environment variable.
 If it is empty `vim` will be used.
 Write the commit message, then save and quit.

+By the way, don't commit build artifacts (anything that is produced by CMake)!!

 3. Push to a remote repository